When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Proposed Method

 \section{Proposed Method}

-In this section, we introduce a general ordinal comparison model for analyzing paired comparisons represented by symmetric, non-zero discrete values.
-Such comparisons frequently occur in contexts such as sports tournaments and consumer surveys.
-We further investigate the properties of the proposed model and highlight its connections to binary comparison models, including both the Bradley–Terry–Luce (BTL) model \citep{bradley1952rank} and the Thurstone–Mosteller (TM) model \citep{thurstone1994law}, under specific choices of link functions.
+In this section, we introduce a general ordinal comparison model for analyzing paired comparisons represented by symmetric, nonzero discrete values.
+Such comparisons frequently arise in contexts such as sports tournaments and consumer surveys.
+We then investigate the properties of the proposed model and highlight its connections to binary comparison models, including the Bradley–Terry–Luce (BTL) model \citep{bradley1952rank} and the Thurstone–Mosteller (TM) model \citep{thurstone1994law}, under specific choices of link functions.